The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 The R100 has a long seat rail that can accommodate most users.
 The seat can glide almost all the way to the footrests so shorter users don’t need to worry about being “too short” to use the machine.

-Users as tall as 6’3” (1.92 m) have used this rower and commented they had a few more inches of space to spare.
-If you’re taller than 6’4” (1.95 m), before you purchase the rower, I would look for a Lifecore R100 at a local gym or fitness equipment retailer and try it out just to be sure the seat track is long enough to allow your legs to fully extend while rowing.
+Users as tall as 6’4″ have used this rower and commented they had a few more inches of space to spare.
+If you’re taller than 6’6″ or 6’7″ I would contact LifeCore Fitness to make sure the seat rail is long enough for your inseam.

 - 96 pounds (44 kg)